Great Bear Lake: Human use

-The community of Délı̨nę is on the lake, near the headwaters of the Bear River.
+The community of Délı̨nę is on the lake, near the headwaters of the Great Bear River.
 There is an ice crossing from Délı̨nę to the winter road on the far side of the Great Bear River.

 On 5 March 2016, a tank truck fell partway through the ice road just a few days after the government had increased the allowed maximum weight limit to 40000 kg on the road.
 The truck, which was 3 km outside of Délı̨nę and close to the community's fresh water intake, as well as a major fishing area, contained approximately 30000 L of heating fuel and was one of 70 truck loads intended to resupply the community.
 The fuel was removed from the truck by 2 am, 8 March.

 Three lodges around the lake are destinations for fishing and hunting.
 In 1995, a 32.65 kg lake trout was caught, the largest ever caught anywhere by angling.